Tornado outbreak of April 13–16, 2012: April 16 event

-Haysville–McConnell Air Force Base–Eastern Wichita, Kansas
+Haysville–McConnell Air Force Base–Wichita, Kansas

 Originating in the Texas Panhandle, the supercell thunderstorm that produced this destructive nighttime EF3 tornado had a history of producing tornadoes in Oklahoma as early as 6:15 pm.
 The cyclic supercell storm produced additional tornadoes as it continued into south-central Kansas, including an EF3 that passed near Argonia and Conway Springs.
 As the supercell moved into the Wichita metropolitan area, a tornado touched down in the southern part of Haysville, moving through the eastern part of town along a northeasterly path.
 Damage in Haysville ranged from EF0 to EF1 in intensity as homes sustained damage to roofs, windows, and garage doors.
 Trees were also downed, some of which landed on houses.
 Farther to the northeast, additional minor to moderate damage occurred as the tornado approached the southeastern city limits of Wichita.
 By this time, local news stations and storm spotters were reporting a large wedge tornado moving into southeastern Wichita, accompanied by numerous power flashes.
 Staff at the Wichita National Weather Service Weather Forecast Office on the western perimeter of the Wichita Mid-Continent Airport were forced to hand over responsibility for their County Warning Area to the National Weather Service office in Topeka and take shelter at about 10:00 pm CDT (0300 UTC), due to the close proximity of the predicted tornado track to their location.
 While within their shelter room, the NWS Wichita staff used a laptop computer and personal smartphones to continue to monitor the tornado on radar.
 The tornado ended up passing within six miles of the facility at its closest point, and the staff returned to duty half an hour later.
 The tornado reached EF3 intensity as it entered Wichita, tearing directly through the Oaklawn-Sunview neighborhood.
 Major damage occurred in this residential area, as numerous one-story homes were severely damaged or destroyed, including many that lost roofs and exterior walls.
 One home was leveled, and many large trees were snapped, defoliated, and denuded.